elsiehupp/wikiteam/USAGE.md

 Each wiki will be stored into files contiaining a stripped version of the url and the date the dump was started.

-`path-to-apis.txt` is a path to a file that contains a list only of URLs to `api.php`s of wikis, one on each line.
+`list-of-apis.txt` is a file that contains a list only of URLs to `api.php`s of wikis, one on each line.

-By default, a `7z` executable is found on `PATH`.
-The `--7z-path` argument can be used to use a specific executable instead.

 The `--generator-arg` or `-g` argument can be used on the command line to pass through arguments to the `generator` instances that are spawned.
 For example:
 * `--generator-arg=--xmlrevisions` to use the modern MediaWiki API for retrieving revisions